lllindemann/top-down-parallax-background-godot/README.md

-# 2.5 D Top Down Parallax Background
+# 2.5-D Top Down Parallax Background
 Parallax Background Template developed in Godot Engine 4.2.

 ## What is a Parallax Effect?